ahmadnoorniazi/Chat-App/README.md

 #### Build Using
 - React
-  * Redux - for application state management
+- Redux - for application state management
--Firebase
+- Firebase

 ## Demo